AthenaHQ

 - Grüns grew AI SEO citations 23x in two months source

-- Rootly owns 52.6% of AI Search share of voice source
+- Rootly owns 52.6% of AI search share of voice in its category source

 Recent moves

-- 2026-05-04Launched Oracle, which discovers and actions incorrect or mismatching claims AI models make about a brand; a Canva demo surfaced 87 contradictions in one week. source
+- 2026-05-04Launched Oracle, which discovers and actions incorrect or mismatching claims AI models make about a product, demoed on Canva with 87 contradictions found in a week. source

 Company, Financials & Funding History